romilbhardwaj/cloudsuite/docs/benchmarks/data-serving.md

 OR

 docker run --name cassandra-server-seed --privileged --net cass-net public.ecr.aws/cilantro/data-serving:server

+OR if you want to run a seed server which self initializes, use this.
+Remember to set recordcount equal to your client's. docker run --name cassandra-server-seed --privileged --net cass-net -e RECORDCOUNT=1000 public.ecr.aws/cilantro/data-serving:server-cilantro
 ```

 You can optionally specify the listen address with `-e CASSANDRA_LISTEN_ADDRESS=<hostname or IP>`